↓ Skip to candidate cards Β· Read the full guide

 The Republican lock-out scenario

-Republicans Chad Bianco and Steve Hilton have each been polling around 12–15%.
-If Democratic votes are fragmented across eight candidates, each getting 8–12%, both Republicans could finish first and second β€” and California's governor's race in November would be between two Trump-aligned Republicans.
+Republicans Chad Bianco and Steve Hilton have each been polling around 14–17%.
+With Swalwell and Yee withdrawn but still on the ballot, Democratic votes remain split across multiple candidates.
+If that fragmentation continues, both Republicans could finish first and second β€” and California's governor's race in November would be between two Trump-aligned Republicans.
 In a state that hasn't elected a Republican to statewide office since 2006.

 Third-party votes carry real cost here